sedouard/fleet-bootstrapper/README.md

 ### Provisioning CoreOS

 CoreOS, an operating system for distributed clusters will be required.
-[Fleet]() and [etcd]() services come preinstalled which is what this bootstrapper uses.
+[Fleet]() and [etcd]() services will be included automatically by our `contrib/azure/cloud-config.yaml`.

 #### Azure